AlexCC93/readthedocs_test/docs/source/Nodes.rst

 See this example:

-This is a change
 - Look at the error of not being able to find the desired package.
+This is because the workspace was not configured correctly.

 .. image:: images/ErrorNotSourcing.png
    :alt: Error message of not sourcing workspace correctly.

 - Source the appropriate setup script to correctly configure the environment.

 .. image:: images/SourcingWorkspace.png
    :alt: Correctly sourcing the workspace.